Hendrix-CS/csci235/essays/essay3.md

 learning?
 Give specific examples from your experiences with Q-learning and the k-nearest-neighbor classifier for images.
 Discuss challenges you encountered as well as strategies you employed to address those challenges.
+Discuss circumstances that lead to successful deployment of a machine-learning system as well as circumstances that may hinder a successful deployment.
-3. Given the issues you recount in part 2 with employing machine learning, what do you think are the most appropriate situations in which machine learning should be employed as part of a robot control program?
+3. Given the issues you recounted above with employing machine learning, what do you think are the most appropriate situations in which machine learning should be employed as part of a robot control program?
 Supply details from both Modules 7, 8, and 9 as well as your experience throughout